HomeGlossary › Kyphi

 The preparation involved soaking raisins in wine, grinding dry ingredients, mixing with honey, and allowing the paste to mature before burning.
 The result when smoldering is a complex, layered smoke: sweet-fruity (raisins, wine), resinous (myrrh, frankincense), spicy (cinnamon, calamus), and balsamic (honey, benzoin).

-In modern perfumery, kyphi is reconstructed as a complex accord.
+in contemporary use, kyphi is reconstructed as a complex accord.
 It provides an ancient, ritualistic incense character that is warmer, sweeter, and more complex than frankincense alone.
-It evokes temple worship, Egyptian antiquity, and the devotional use of fragrance.
+It carries temple worship, Egyptian antiquity, and the devotional use of fragrance.

 Did You Know?